 - Developing mathematical language

 We want our pupils to build a deep understanding of concepts they are learning about.
 This will in turn, enable them to apply their learning in different situations.
-We give pupils the opportunity to ‘master maths’; by using prior learning undertaken throughout the school year, they can develop mathematical fluency and conceptual understanding.
+We give pupils the opportunity to ‘master maths’ and develop mathematical fluency and conceptual understanding.

-Each day children receive a one-hour maths lessons.
+Each day children receive a maths lesson.
 During these lessons, we believe that pupils should be given opportunity to:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice

 - reason mathematically by following a line of enquiry, conjecturing, developing an argument, justifying using mathematical language

 - solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems to find solutions.